Metaphor Definition with Examples: Types and List of Metaphors

 Common Examples in Literature

 Metaphors are used by authors, writers, speakers, and poets as interesting devices.
-They used such metaphors to emphasize an event, situation, or a sensitive matter by using a much stronger concept fit for comparison.
+They used such metaphors to emphasize an event, situation, or sensitive matter by using a much stronger concept fit for comparison.

 Here are the most common metaphors in Literature: